JetBrains/Qodana/topics/cloud-configure-for-os-projects.md

 ### Incremental analysis
 {id="incremental-analysis"}

+<link-summary>Learn how to perform incremental analysis for open-source projects.</link-summary>

 Regular analyses are enabled by default and are performed on an entire project.
 Incremental analyses can be carried out as described below: